-Part 4: References 5 Key references 57 Other references 57 Table 1: Good practice examples and credits image 58 Table 2: National Planning Policy Franchapters and planning practice gurelevant to the National Planning Framework objectives for good design ıidance - Table 3: National Planning Policy Franchapters and planning practice gurelevant to the ten characteristics
+Part 3: References 52 Key references 53 Other references 53 Table 1: Good practice examples and credits image 54 Table 2: National Planning Policy Fram chapters and planning practice gui relevant to the National Planning Framework objectives for good des dance Policy Table 3: National Planning Policy Fram chapters and planning practice gui relevant to the ten characteristics

+Part 1:

-Part 1: The purpose of the National Design Guide
+The purpose of the National Design Guide

 - Places affect us all they are where we live, work and spend our leisure time.
 Well-designed places influence the quality of our experience as we spend time in them and move around them.
 We enjoy them, as occupants or users but also as passers-by and visitors.
 They can lift our spirits by making us feel at home, giving us a buzz of excitement or creating a sense of delight.
 They have been shown to affect our health and well-being, our feelings of safety, security, inclusion and belonging, and our sense of community cohesion. - They function well, accommodating businesses, homes and a range of other uses and activities that support our everyday lives.
 Well-designed places can last for many years. - The National Planning Policy Framework makes clear that creating high quality buildings and places is fundamental to what the planning and development process should achieve.
-This design guide, the National Design Guide, illustrates how well-designed places that are beautiful, enduring and successful can be achieved in practice.
+This National Design Guide, and the National Model Design Code and Guidance Notes for Design Codes illustrate how well-designed places that are beautiful, healthy, greener, enduring and successful can be achieved in practice.
 It forms part of the Government's collection of planning practice guidance and should be read alongside the separate planning practice guidance on design process and tools.